hardwario/website/content/projects/kennel-temperature-monitor-upgrade.en.md

 handbook:
 date: 2019-11-09T13:28:45.860Z
 description: >-
-  Enhance your digital skills with this IoT project from BigClown.
-Make an upgraded dog kennel temperature monitor with the BigClown Starter Kit.
+  Enhance your digital skills with this IoT project from HARDWARIO.
+Make an upgraded dog kennel temperature monitor with the HARDWARIO Starter Kit.
 Higher level - only for those who have no fear!
 meta_title: Make an upgraded dog kennel temperature monitor
 meta_description: >-
-  Enhance your digital skills with this IoT project from BigClown.
-Make an upgraded dog kennel temperature monitor with the BigClown Starter Kit.
+  Enhance your digital skills with this IoT project from HARDWARIO.
+Make an upgraded dog kennel temperature monitor with the HARDWARIO Starter Kit.
 Higher level - only for those who have no fear!
 image_preview: https://res.cloudinary.com/lukasfabik/image/upload/v1573306280/projects/upgrade-hlidac-teploty-pro-chlupateho-hlidace/10-ilustrace-ma-pes-v-boude-dostatek-tepla-se-stickerem.png
 image_main: https://res.cloudinary.com/lukasfabik/image/upload/v1573306280/projects/upgrade-hlidac-teploty-pro-chlupateho-hlidace/10-ilustrace-ma-pes-v-boude-dostatek-tepla-se-stickerem.png
 tags: